reneweb/kovalid/README.md

   MyValidator mv = new MyValidator();
   ValidationResult<String> result = mv.validate(input)
     .map(v -> "new value") // Map over the value
-    .toFailed("failed message") // Change it to a failed validation, with the given error message .toSuccess(); // Turn back into a successful one
+    .toFailed("failed message") // Change it to a failed validation with the given error message .toSuccess(); // Turn back into a successful one

   // Turn into a optional